Purchase the Day Trips and Hidden Places Around Rochester books

 34. Honeoye Lake Inlet

-You can take a scenic drive around the entire lake in just 30 minutes and enjoy stunning views from Harriet Hollister and the rolling hills below.
+You can take a scenic drive around the lake in just 30 minutes and enjoy stunning views from Harriet Hollister and the rolling hills below.

 35. Nations Road